Featured Items

 officer who commanded multiple companies in Deutschland on the Russian front from early 1941 until January of

-grenadier regiments, Burkhardt was wounded numerous times and was awarded the
+regiments, Burkhardt was wounded numerous times and was awarded the German

-German Cross in Gold, EKI and EKII, the Wound Badge in both Black and Silver,
+Cross in Gold, EKI and EKII, the Wound Badge in both Black and Silver, the

 leading his Hohenstaufen battalion near Sarcestur